French Toast is a weekend treat at our house, and you’re going to love this recipe because it’s the best you’ll ever make!

 - Milk – I strongly suggest using whole milk or even half and half or heavy cream.
 Lowfat and fat free milk will technically work, but the end result will have a much heavier egg flavor and won’t be as rich tasting.

 - Bread – A hearty thick sliced bread is ideal for this recipe.
 You could even make a batch of our French Bread recipe or beer bread and use that (YUM).
 In a pinch regular sandwich bread will work too, just make sure not to soak it too long or it will get soggy and possibly fall apart.

 How do you make French Toast

-A hearty bread sliced thick makes the perfect base for French Toast.
-I like to use this French Bread recipe whenever possible, but for the most part we just pick up a loaf of thick sliced bread from the market.
+A hearty bread sliced thick makes the perfect base.
+I like to use this French Bread recipe whenever possible, but for the most part we just pick up a loaf of thick sliced bread from the market, like a good brioche.

 Folks often ask, can you make French toast with regular bread, and the answer would be yes, you can make French toast with regular bread.
 Just be careful not to soak to long as it may create a soggy result.

 How do you make crispy French Toast